International Experiences with Integrated Services – United States

 Dan,

-I think, one key factor for success of the different approaches and initiatives in the US is the consistent orientation towards transparency – transparency of data and transparency of results.
+just went through your slides, already a comprehensive story 🙂 I think, one key factor for success of the different approaches and initiatives in the US is the consistent orientation towards transparency – transparency of data and transparency of results.
 This is clearly originated by the legislation you mention, like the Government Performance Results Act.
 Maybe you could emphasise the relevance of transparency a little bit more in your slides.
 For me, transparenc is the prerequisite for user/citizen interest, his will to participate, to collaborate and to use eGovernment offerings.

 All the best for your presentation,